etabakovic/contact-backup/README.md

 ```
 5\.
 Ensure Firefox web browser is installed on machine where the test script is going to be run

-Note: Test script might not be running properly due to incompatibility between selenium-webdriver and Firefox browser version.
+Note: Test script might not be running properly on latest Firefox browser versions due to incompatibility between selenium-webdriver and Firefox browser version.
 Based on https://github.com/SeleniumHQ/selenium/blob/master/dotnet/CHANGELOG, selenium-webdriver 2.51.0 is tested with Firefox 38, 43 and 44.
 Currently installed selenium-webdriver version is 2.53.4.

 6\.
 Run the test script
 ```